richardbil/globalearthtemp/README.md

 # Global Earth Temperature Data Analysis

 So this is basically just some playing around, there is no claim to meet demands to completeness or scientific rigor or whatever else.
-There are also no standarts here to satisfy any demands for readibility or anything else that brings comfort to hypothetical reades, so..
+There are also no standarts here to satisfy any demands for readibility or anything else that brings comfort to hypothetical reades, or whatever..

 ## The Data: